Become a Member or Renew Membership

 Notice

-Feb 06, 2025: The large ice heaves on the NE part of Clear Lake shoreline have caused a lot of shoreline disruption.
-Please do not try to address the shoreline on your own until you see some guidance from our local Waseca county land and water resources office.
-Thank you.
-Ice Heaves on Clear Lake 050524
+March 13, 2025: The large ice heaves on the NE part of Clear Lake shoreline have caused a lot of shoreline disruption.
+Please do not try to address the shoreline on your own until you consult with our local Waseca county land and water resources office.
+They have offered to help you through the process with an on site meeting and have waived permit fees.
+See letter attached: County Help on Shoreline Repair Thank you.
+Photo of Ice Heaves on Clear Lake 050524

 Stay tuned 2025 Lakefest details including our annual Freedom Run, music in the park, kids activities, concessions, etc, ending with fireworks above Clear Lake.